Grammarian/SlackChannelTellTale/README.md

 `TARGET_CHANNEL_ID` is the channel name where the notifications will be posted. **REQUIRED**

-# Slack integrations
+## Slack integrations

 This project uses Slack's python api toolkit: https://github.com/slackapi/python-slack-events-api

 You will need to follow the instructions given in that project about how to create an app for slack, and configure it to receive events from your Slack instance.

-# Hosting
+## Hosting

 This app can be run locally, via ngrok.
 But, more normally, it would be hosted somewhere: heroku, zeit, aws, GCE.

 It uses Redis to store a small amount of state between runs.
 The redis instance is currently accessed through `REDIS_URL` environment variable.

 Apart from the redis dependency, the app is pure python, so it should be easy to host wherever you want.

+## Local testing

+Set up the above environment variables, then run it:

+    > python app.py

+When it is up and running, you can send messages to it.
+The `test-messages` directory contains some samples:

+    > curl -s --header "Content-Type: application/json" --data @test-messages/channel-create-good.json http://localhost:3000/slack/events

+You will have to put your `SLACK_VERIFICATION_TOKEN` into the json files, or your bot will reject them.